Posts: 4,407

 I was under the impression regarding Uptown Waterloo that Caroline and King St would not be under construction at the same time.
 As such, I'm curious why they have Route 7 split between Caroline and Regina instead of just running it on King until King is set to be closed for LRT.
 The only real complicating factor here is when Waterloo is planning on beginning streetscape construction on King between Erb and University.

 (02-24-2015, 02:56 AM)dunkalunk Wrote: The only real complicating factor here is when Waterloo is planning on beginning streetscape construction on King between Erb and University.
-I believe that was planned to happen only after ION construction is complete.

 I feel like the GRH station should have been moved to Weber, rather than asking users of the ixpress there to walk to Park Street.
 If they are coming from east of King (or even Weber), that is a very significant walk.
 And Water and King to Bridgeport and King is quite a distance- a stop somewhere in there would be called for, I think.
 Admittedly there are no really logical trip generators, but the disruption to riders in those neighbourhoods is pretty significant without some stop.